 Amos House Programs

-Amos House is a transitional living facility serving the greater Danbury area, dedicated to ensuring that disenfranchised individuals and their families have the opportunity to achieve the competency and wherewithal required for permanent, self-sufficient and independent living.
+Amos House is a transitional living facility serving the greater Danbury area, dedicated to ensuring that homeless women and their children have the opportunity to achieve the competency and wherewithal required for permanent, self-sufficient and independent living.

 Components of an individualized development plan may include:

 - Communication and problem solving for successful co-habitation

 - Self-esteem enhancement

 - Co-dependency support groups

 - How to tools: renting an apartment, day-care, parent/teacher relations